aws-samples/aws-get-started-workshop/content/05-extend/03-guardrails.md

 See [Enabling Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html#enable-guardrails) for more information.

+For an end-to-end example of using guardrails with AWS Control Tower, see [How to Detect and Mitigate Guardrail Violation with AWS Control Tower](https://aws.amazon.com/blogs/mt/how-to-detect-and-mitigate-guardrail-violation-with-aws-control-tower/).

 ## Other example guardrails

 Beyond the guardrails that are available through AWS Control Tower, see